 Jim Hamilton is the author of The Writing 69th and The Black Cats of Amherst.
 He is also the publisher at Green Harbor Publications.
 Born in 1956, he graduated from Wilton (CT) High School in 1974.
 A German major who spent a year in Munich, Hamilton graduated from Amherst College in 1978 with a BA in German.
 Following a year as a VISTA volunteer in Jamaica Plain (MA), he worked as a freelance graphic designer for book publishers like Houghton Mifflin and DC Heath.
 In 1988, he earned a Masters of Science degree in Printing Technology from Rochester Institute of Technology.

 He worked for seven years at Linotype (later Linotype-Hell) as an applications analyst and author of a series of technical articles on topics related to prepress and printing.
 In 1995, he joined InfoTrends (formerly known as CAP Ventures), a market research and consulting firm that focuses on digital printing and digital documents.
 He edited the InfoTrends' book, "The Print On Demand Opportunity."
-He is also the author of many InfoTrends articles, reports, and white papers.
-You can follow his professional writing on InfoTrends' InfoBlog and keep up with his professional activities via his Twitter account: @jrhinfotrends.
+He is also the author of many InfoTrends articles, reports, white papers, and blogs.
+His professional social media activities can be followed on his Twitter account (@jrhinfotrends) and you can find his job history overview on LinkedIn.

 He lives with his wife in Marshfield, Massachusetts.
 He has two grown children.

 "A passionate amateur historian"